Overview

 Problem

-Whenever I try to make real use of code with uint32_t
+Whenever I try to make real use of code with uint32_t, I encounter internal

 compiler errors like the following.